Marc P. Bernegger: Career

-Bernegger is also known for supporting and the development of entrepreneurship in Switzerland.
-He has been known for advocating cryptocurrency economy in parallel to the mainstream economy.
-In 2011, he joined as the BOD member at Next Generation Finance Management.
-In 2013, he co-founded, Finance 2.0, the first FinTech conference in Switzerland.
-He joined as BOD member at Greater Zurich Area in 2014.
-Bernegger joined as a senior advisor and Ambassador of Switzerland at FinLeap in 2015.
-During 2017, Bernegger joined the board of Falcon Private Bank, CfC St. Moritz and Crypto Finance AG.
-In 2018, he associated himself with Swiss Blockchain Federation as founding board member.
-In 2020, Marc has joined the Expert network for blockchain and digital economy of World economic forum.
-In 2021 he co-founded the Swiss based longevity company Builder Maximon.
+In 2013, Bernegger co-founded Finance 2.0, regarded as Switzerland’s first FinTech conference.
+He became a board member of Greater Zurich Area in 2014 and joined FinLeap in 2015 as senior advisor and Ambassador of Switzerland.
+In 2017, he joined the boards of Falcon Private Bank, CfC St. Moritz, and Crypto Finance AG.
+He became a founding board member of the Swiss Blockchain Federation in 2018 and joined the World Economic Forum expert Network for blockchain and digital economy in 2020.
+In 2021, he co-founded the venture builder Maximon, a Swiss-based longevity company.